nnamon/nightsoferised/guests/session1/session1.md

 ![wireshark interface][wireshark1]
-We will briefly explore the interface of Wireshark, before looking at the content of the packet capture.
+We will briefly explore the various part of the interface of Wireshark, before looking at the content of the packet capture.

 1. "Packet List" Pane
 This pane displays aall packets in the current packet capture file.
 Each packet is shown in a single line.
 In this pane, you can usually look at brief information such as the source, destination address, protocol and information about the packet content.